What Resort to Choose in Costa Rica

 - Mar 18, 2024

-Where should you stay when traveling on vacation to Costa Rica?
-There are so many resorts to choose from and they are so far away from each other?
-Do they offer great food options, activities, how is the pool and the concierge?
-Do any of them have animals on property?
-We stayed at two different resorts at Costa Rica and spent time researching the best luxury resorts to stay in.
-I will break all of that down for you in this post.
+Where should you stay during a vacation in Costa Rica?
+There are numerous resorts available, and they are quite spread out.
+Do they provide excellent dining options and activities?
+What are the pool and concierge services like?
+Do any of them have animals on the premises?
+We stayed at two different resorts in Costa Rica and dedicated time to finding the best luxury resorts.
+I'll detail all of that for you in this post.

 Transportation to Resort

-It is also helpful to set up the WhatsApp prior to your trip.
-It is very easy to set up and uses your existing phone #.
+Setting up WhatsApp before your trip is also beneficial.
+It's straightforward to set up and uses your current phone number.
 I recommend this for any international travel.

-My recommendation is always book your ride prior to your stay and never take a random ride from a driver at the airport.
-Better to be safe than sorry my loves.
+My advice is to always book your ride before your stay and never accept a random ride from a driver at the airport.
+It's better to be safe than sorry, my loves.

 How long was the ride?

-The ride to Uvita was 4 hours from San Jose Airport.
-Don't let that deter you.
-One of the benefits of the resorts being so far way is less tourists, more authentic and a natural experience.
-Plus we were able to reserve any tour or hike we wanted once we arrived at our resort.
+The journey to Uvita from San Jose Airport took 4 hours.
+However, don't let this discourage you.
+A major advantage of the resorts being this far is fewer tourists, offering a more authentic and natural experience.
+Additionally, we could book any tour or hike we desired upon reaching our resort.

-Along the way we saw small villages, stepped out of the car and got to walk across crocodile bridge.
+During the trip, we passed through small villages, got out of the car, and walked across the crocodile bridge.

-The driver also stopped part way into our trip to allow us to use the restrooms.
-We stayed at Rancho Pacifico for the first part of our trip and their drivers are all employees of the resort.
-They speak English very well, are well educated and our driver was so much fun.
-He had so many great facts about Costa Rica as well as tips for our trip.
+The driver made a stop during our journey to let us use the restrooms.
+We stayed at Rancho Pacifico for the first part of our trip, where all the drivers are resort employees.
+They speak English fluently, are well-educated, and our driver was very entertaining.
+He shared many interesting facts about Costa Rica and offered great tips for our trip.

-However, our driver back to the airport was a private driver reserved by Kura.
-He was very friendly but it was a very quiet ride.
-He did not speak English very well.
+On the other hand, our driver back to the airport was a private driver arranged by Kura.
+He was very friendly, but the ride was quite quiet as he did not speak English very well.

-If you tend to get sick in the car on windy and bumpy roads, I would recommend bringing something with you on your car ride.
-The ride to the resort was not bad, but as soon as we got to Uvita the road up to either resort is 600 meters (2000 feet) above sea level to Rancho and 500 meters (1300 feet) altitude for Kura .
-The cars that head up those roads are 4x4 and have 4 wheel drive or they will not make it and I would say anyone not experienced on those roads would struggle.
-The road for Rancho was a bit smoother and the inclines were not as steep but my ears popped heading up to both resorts and I even felt a bit uneasy.
-They are narrow, windy and there are no guardrails.
-If you have visited Amalfi coast, the roads up to the resort are just as windy, even more narrow (they are not a 2 lane road) but you are off-roading (they are not paved like we think of in the U.S) and very steep.
+If you tend to get motion sickness on winding and bumpy roads, I suggest bringing something to help during the car ride.
+The journey to the resort wasn't too bad, but once we reached Uvita, the road up to either resort ascends to 600 meters (2000 feet) above sea level for Rancho and 500 meters (1300 feet) for Kura.
+Vehicles traveling these roads need to be 4x4 with four-wheel drive; otherwise, they won't make it, and anyone inexperienced on these roads might find it challenging.
+The road to Rancho was somewhat smoother, and the inclines were less steep, but my ears popped on the way up to both resorts, and I felt a bit uneasy.
+The roads are narrow, winding, and lack guardrails.
+If you've visited the Amalfi Coast, the roads to the resort are just as winding, even narrower (not two lanes), but you're off-roading (not paved like in the U.S.) and very steep.

 Rancho Pacifico Resort